gordonmenzies/calculator_Waiheke/README.md

         percentage, plus/minus, equals and clear are contained within their own functions.

+        decimal

     NUMBER EVENT LISTENERS
         here you can find the code that listens for and applies the functionality that occurs when the numbers are pressed on the calculator.

+    POTENTIAL ERRORS
+        X stored operator contains "=" when = is pressed when display is empty, to find this error press = when the display is empty.

+        X adding a decimal to a TOTHEPOWEROF value

+        X using the percentage button when deaing with a TOTHEPOWEROF value

+    Potential Fixes

+    Fixed Issues
+        multiple decimal places - check decimal code

+        consider the different eventualities of having negative
+            - specifically i have created a condition on line 101 where if a stored operator exists and negative is selected then the upcoming number to be inputted becomes negative.

+            however the new challenge is that the stored operator can not easily switch from any other operator to negative due to this condition.

+        what happens when a number is calculated that is over 9 figures?